 Plot different "climate stripes" or "warming stripes" using ggplot2.
-This graphics are visual representations of the change in temperature as measured in each location over the past 70-100+ years.
+These graphics are visual representations of the change in temperature as measured in each location over the past 70-100+ years.
 Each stripe represents the temperature in that station averaged over a year.

 Arguments